All Episodes

 Did you touch on anything that had to do with the pyramids in Egypt?

-Well, I'm very interested in pyramids as a global phenomenon, because the pyramid, as a symbolic form, does not have any reference to anything that we experience in the sky today, and yet there are surprisingly similar forms.
+Well, I'm very interested in pyramids as a global phenomenon because the pyramid as a symbolic form does not have any reference to anything that we experience in the sky today, and yet there are surprisingly similar forms.

-And yes, the pyramid does figure very prominently in my own research, but to make sense of that
+And yes, the pyramid does figure very prominently in my own research, but I would then have, to make sense of that, I would have to begin talking about the world mountain or cosmic mountain.

 But that's a subject that is hard to approach without covering other ground first.

-So you didn't actually cover a lot of maybe what the universe used to look like and the
+So you didn't actually cover a lot of maybe what the universe used to look like, and the pyramid somehow tied into that?

-The pyramid does tie in very directly with what I believe that the solar system once
+The pyramid does tie in very directly with what I believe that the solar system once looked like.

-We experienced the cosmic mountain, even Mount Olympus and Mount Zion, but every cosmic mountain
+We experienced the cosmic mountain, even Mount Olympus and Mount Zion, but every cosmic mountain of every ancient culture was a phenomenon experienced.

 It was seen.

-It was a visible stream of literal material stretching between the Earth and a body in the polar sky.
+It was a visible stream of literal material stretching between the earth and a body in the polar sky.

 So it rises along the world axis.